Yotam124/BrickBreaker-Unity/README.md

 * The Ball cant get out from the screen boundaries(left,right,top)

+# Bricks

+Every brick as life points of its own that if they go down to 0, the brick will will explode.

+There are 2 types of bricks - "brick", and "last brick":

+* brick - if the player will destroy the brick, another brick will showed up with different color, and if the second brick will expload - the "last brick" will showed up in a different color.

+* last brick - if the player will destroy the last brick he will get 1 points to the score.

 # Levels

 * The game has 3 different levels.

 # Canvas

+When the player is playing, the score and the life points will be presented to the player in the screen.

 Panels - the game has 3 different panels: